nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 - The Dockerfile identifies the Image, and instructs Docker to `COPY` files, `RUN` scripts, and execute `CMD` commands to setup and configure a specific environment.

 It is possible to point Docker Build to a `path` where a project lives (e.g. Web front-end, etc) instead of a Docker Image.
 This is done by declaring the path rather than the Docker Image name.
+The path _must be child to the current directory_.

 > Doing this ensures that the latest dev build is used every time a service is deployed.
 This is particularly helpful in multi-project environments (see Docker Compose, later in this document).